-A. Denying the existence of the Holy Spirit is a really silly thing to do, because no one can prove He doesn’t exist, but it’s not the unforgivable sin.
 In Matt.
 12:24 some Pharisees said that Jesus performed His miracles through the power of Satan.
-In verses 31-32 Jesus said that speaking against the Holy Spirit was a sin that would not be forgiven.
-He was referring to their claim about Satan being the power behind the Lord’s miracles.
+In Matt.
+12:31-32 Jesus told them that speaking against the Holy Spirit was a sin that would not be forgiven in this age or in the age to come.
+He was referring to their claim about Satan being the power behind His miracles, when in fact it was the Holy Spirit who enabled His miracles.